 Getting Started with Blazor CircularGauge Component

-This section briefly explains about how to include Blazor CircularGauge component in your Blazor Server App and Blazor WebAssembly App using Visual Studio.
+This section briefly explains about how to include Blazor CircularGauge component in a Blazor WebAssembly App using Visual Studio, Visual Studio Code, and the .NET CLI.

 Prerequisites